edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   constellation config generate qemu
   ```

-  This creates a [configuration file](../workflows/config.md) for Qemu called `constellation-conf.yaml`.
+  This creates a [configuration file](../workflows/config.md) for QEMU called `constellation-conf.yaml`.
 After that, your current folder also becomes your [workspace](../architecture/orchestration.md#workspaces).
 All `constellation` commands for your cluster need to be executed from this directory.
 2. Now you can create your cluster and it's nodes. `constellation create` uses the options set in `constellation-conf.yaml`.
 If you want to manually use [Terraform](../reference/terraform.md) instead, follow the corresponding instructions in [Create Workflow](../workflows/create.md).

   ```shell-session